Header cover image

 Disclaimer

-Since writing, Simply Wall St analyst Goran has opened a short position in Nvidia.
+Simply Wall St analyst Goran_Damchevski holds no position in NasdaqGS:NVDA.
 Simply Wall St has no position in the company(s) mentioned.
 This narrative is general in nature and explores scenarios and estimates created by the author.
-These scenarios are not indicative of the company’s future performance and are exploratory in the ideas they cover.
-The fair value estimate’s are estimations only, and does not constitute a recommendation to buy or sell any stock, and they do not take account of your objectives, or your financial situation.
-Note that the author’s analysis may not factor in the latest price-sensitive company announcements or qualitative material.
+The narrative does not reflect the opinions of Simply Wall St, and the views expressed are the opinion of the author alone, acting on their own behalf.
+These scenarios are not indicative of the company's future performance and are exploratory in the ideas they cover.
+The fair value estimate's are estimations only, and does not constitute a recommendation to buy or sell any stock, and they do not take account of your objectives, or your financial situation.
+Note that the author's analysis may not factor in the latest price-sensitive company announcements or qualitative material.